SyndemicsLab/respond/README.md

 - [GoogleTest](https://github.com/google/googletest)

-## Build

-This is, by nature, a C++ library.
-This means that the default behavior is not to provide an executable for the model, but rather a set of callable functions to design your own model.
-However, we have a distinct use case for an executable and building a model, and as such we provide the ability to build and install this executable.
-This is directly controlled via the `RESPOND_BUILD_EXECUTABLE` variable.

 ### Local

 If you would like to clone and build this locally, it is a relatively straightforward process: